-Analogous to waves on a rubber sheet.
+Analogous to waves on a rubber sheet, or vibrations in the "grid" of spacetime.

 If a gravitational wave passes between two observers, the spatial separation between them oscillates.

 The wave is characterized by a direction, a period of oscillation, and an amplitude called the strain and denoted h: